PCJones/ultimate-splinterlands-bot/README.md

 - The bot no longer refreshes the page all the time (which often got you blocked from splinterlands for a few minutes)
 - The bot clicks away popups
 - The bot waits if there is a loading circle from splinterlands
-- Disabled requesting the free api because it is always overloaded and slows down the bot
+- Disabled requesting the free api because it is always overloaded and slows down the bot (I've supplied a very large history file)
 - **Coming Soon**: Better Team Selection - the bot will chose cards with best win rate, not the ones that are most used
 - **Coming Soon**: Individual wait time for each account (right now it will battle with all accounts and wait after that)
 - **Coming Soon**: Minimum Energy Capture Rate - the bot will pause automatically if the energy capture rate is below a specified percentage